 For the upcoming test you will be asked questions based on the theory and homework so far (1.1-1.6 and 2.1-2.4 of the text).
+In addition to reviewing your homework, I suggest you work through the extra practice problems (from the textbook) that were assigned each week; some of these same questions will likely appear on the test.
+Note that I have not yet assigned any hand-in homework from Sections 2.3 or 2.4 and so you are strongly encouraged to work through the extra practice problems from those sections.

-Some questions may be directly from the homework (including odd numbered questions), or slight variations thereof, or I may ask about an aspect of some proof.
-I will not ask you to reproduce large proofs of the type we did in class recently (showing that $f(x) = z^n$ is continuous, for example), but you may see the shorter homework type of proof or "show" questions.
+I will not ask you to reproduce any large proofs of theorems covered in class, but you may see the shorter homework type of proof or "show" questions.

-Cheat Sheet
+Cheat Sheet and Calculator

-A single double-sided letter-size "cheat sheet" containing formulae, theory and numerical values may be used for the test.
+A single double-sided letter-size handwritten "cheat sheet" containing formulae, theory and numerical values may be used for the test.
 The cheat sheet may not contain worked examples however, and must be submitted when you hand in your test.